Google unveils big changes to shopping business

 “Today, that model goes away,” Best said.
 “It’s a very big deal.”

-The changes may ultimately help Google extract more revenue and profit from its retail advertisers, which account for up to 40 percent of Google’s advertising base, according to Best and others.
+The changes may ultimately help Google extract more revenue and profit margin from its retail advertisers, which account for up to 40 percent of Google’s advertising base, Best said.

-Google Product Search drives about $650 million in annual sales in the United States and about $1.3 billion globally, ChannelAdvisor, which helps merchants sell online, estimated on Thursday.

-“That’s the free sales that are going to disappear unless they decide to pay,” Scot Wingo, CEO of ChannelAdvisor, said.

 “The downside is that retailers are going to have to pay for performance when it comes to e-commerce traffic and revenue driven by or through Google,” Best said.
 “The free traffic is disappearing.”